unworthydata/COMP2042_CW_hcyot1/README.md

 Pushed down much functionality to the Wall class in a psuedo-chain-of-command pattern.
 Any function call regarding low-level details of a wall go through this chain: `GameModel -> WallHandler -> Wall`
+---
+#### 09/12/2021:
+* Wrote tests for the newly implemented Wall subclasses and the WallHandler classes